Difference between GAAP and IFRS

 GAAP:- Accept usage of LIFO as a method of stock valuation.

 IFRS:- Doesn’t allow the LIFO method of stock valuation.

 Both GAAP and IFRS allow revaluation of stock under certain market circumstances.
 When the market normalizes, IFRS allows reevaluation reversals while GAAP doesn’t allow for such Reversals.

 - ASSET REVALUATION.

-GAAP:- GAAP doesn’t allow for revaluation of Fixed asset especially upward valuation of the Assets which leads to the creation of revaluation reserve.
+GAAP:- GAAP doesn’t allow for revaluation of Fixed assets especially upward valuation of the Assets which leads to the creation of revaluation reserve.

-IFRS:- Allows reevaluation Fixed Assets and creation of reevaluation reserve.
+IFRS:- Allows reevaluation of Fixed Assets and creation of reevaluation reserve.